 Charles Wolf Jr.

 Charles Wolf Jr. is a senior research fellow at the Hoover Institution.
-He is also a senior economic adviser and corporate fellow in international economics at the RAND Corporation, and is a professor of policy analysis at the Pardee RAND Graduate School.
+He also holds the chair in international economics at the RAND Corporation, and is a professor of policy analysis at the Pardee RAND Graduate School.

 He is an expert in international economic policy, relationships between economic issues and foreign and defense policy, particularly in Asia and Europe, and international risk assessment.